20 years ago an excited young boy sat down in front of his new computer.

 Make the most of it.
 Don’t be boring.
 Stand out!

 You can use a number of techniques to achieve this goal.
 The first thing is not to write what all the other ads are saying.
 Do something different.
-Make a bold and assertive claim, ask a daring question, offer a crazy deal or scare the crap out, somebody.
+Make a bold and assertive claim, ask a daring question, offer a crazy deal or scare the crap out of somebody.

 Whatever it takes, put some thought into it and evoke emotion.